Life skills to help your disabled child become independent

 Making a life skills handbook

-A 'life skills handbook' could help your child with daily tasks when you're not there.
+A 'life skills handbook' could help your child with daily tasks when you are not there.
 It could also help motivate them to do more things on their own.
 The handbook could include:

-- step-by-step instructions for everyday routines and weekly or monthly tasks, like putting a wash on, cleaning the house or paying bills
+- weekly or monthly tasks, like putting a wash on, cleaning the house or paying bills

 - a ‘how to’ section for carers to understand your child’s specific needs